OpenTranslationBible/open-bible/en-GB/06.Joshua/md/joshua-24.md

 ## Joshua 24:29

-After these things, Joshua son of Nun, the servant of the Lord, died at the age of a hundred and ten.
+After these things, Joshua son of Nun, the servant of the Lord, died at the age of one hundred and ten.

 ## Joshua 24:30

 And they buried him in the land of his inheritance, at Timnath Serah in the hill country of Ephraim, north of Mount Gaash.

----

 ## Joshua 24:31

-Israel served the Lord throughout the lifetime of Joshua and of the elders who outlived him and had experienced everything the Lord had done for Israel.
+Israel served the Lord throughout the lifetime of Joshua and of the elders who outlived him and who had experienced everything the Lord had done for Israel.

----

 ## Joshua 24:32

-Joseph’s bones, which the Israelites had brought up from Egypt, were buried at Shechem in the plot of land that Jacob bought for a hundred pieces of silver from the sons of Hamor, the father of Shechem.
+And Joseph’s bones, which the Israelites had brought up from Egypt, were buried at Shechem in the tract of land that Jacob bought for one hundred pieces of silver from the sons of Hamor, the father of Shechem.
 This became the inheritance of Joseph’s descendants.

----

 ## Joshua 24:33

-And Eleazar son of Aaron died and was buried at Gibeah, which had been given to his son Phinehas in the hill country of Ephraim.
+And Eleazar son of Aaron died and was buried at Gibeah, which had been allotted to his son Phinehas in the hill country of Ephraim.